-If the source file and/or the output file cannot be opened using file:open/2, the function returns $\{\text{error}, \{\text{file}, \text{File}, \text{Reason}\}\}$ where File is the file name and Reason is the error reason.
+If the source file and/or the output file cannot be opened using file:open/2, the function returns {error, {file, File, Reason}} where File is the file name and Reason is the error reason.

-If a module was cover compiled from the .beam file, i.e. using compile_beam/1 or compile_beam_directory/0,1, it is assumed that the source code can be found in the same directory as the .beam file, in . ./src relative to that directory, or using the source path in Module:module_info(compile).
+If a module was cover compiled from the .beam file, that is, using compile_beam/1 or compile_beam_directory/0,1, it is assumed that the source code can be found in the same directory as the .beam file, in . ./src relative to that directory, or using the source path in Module:module_info(compile).
 When using the latter, two paths are examined: first the one constructed by joining . ./src and the tail of the compiled path below a trailing src component, then the compiled path itself.
-If no source code is found, this is indicated by the error reason {no_source_code_found,Module}.
+If no source code is found, this is indicated by the error reason {no_source_code_found, Module}.